Fastjet says in partnership talks with Emirates Airline

 Africa's fledging aviation market is poised for growth as consumer demand in the resource-rich continent rises.

-Middle East carrier Emirates uses its Dubai hub to connect travelers in Africa to the rest of the world.
+Middle East carrier Emirates uses its Dubai hub to connect travellers in Africa to the rest of the world.